JNR Class DE10

-The Class DE10 (DE10形) is a class of Japanese C-B wheel arrangement diesel-hydraulic locomotives.
+The Class DE10 (DE10形) is a class of Japanese C-B wheel arrangement diesel-hydraulic road switcher locomotives.
 708 locomotives were built between 1966 and 1978.
 As of 1 April 2016, 138 locomotives remained in operation.

 Variants

 DE10-0 subclass

 158 DE10-0 locomotives were built with steam heating boilers for passenger use.

 None of this subclass remains in use on JR, but several examples operate on private railways.
 DE10 1 is preserved at JR Shikoku's Tadotsu depot.

 DE10-500 subclass

 74 DE10-500 locomotives were built from 1968 with concrete ballast in place of the steam heating boilers for freight use.
 None of this subclass remains in use on JR, but several examples operate on private railways.

 DE10-900 subclass

 One prototype locomotive, DE10 901, was built in 1967 as a heavy shunting locomotive with ballasting increasing the weight to 70 tonnes.
 This formed the basis for the Class DE11 design.